 Check your site with Google Page Speed Insights.
 As a photographer, it will probably be impossible to get 100/100 score due to the amount of images on our pages, but scores in the 70’s should be attainable.
 The tools below should help raise your score.
 If you struggle with this, Flothemes just started offering a speed enhancement service.

 Spend a few more bucks on hosting.
 I use WPengine for my hosting, it is fast, dependable, and optimized for wordpress websites.
 The only downside for me is that they disallow a few of my favorite plugins due to incompatibility.
 In the past I used Bluehost’s managed wordpress hosting and was happy with its performance as well.
+Site Ground is another worthwhile option.
 Just stay away from the cheap shared server hosting that will give you a slow loading site and lots of outages.

 I also run my traffic through Cloudflare.
 This allows for a bump in speed, downtime protection, and it keeps suspicious traffic from harming my site.

 A cache plugin.
-I recommend Autoptimize for WPengine or W3 total cache for all other hosts.
+I recommend a paid plugin called WP Rocket for WPengine and all other hosts.
+If you need a free plugin, W3 total cache does a good job.
 These will greatly improve the performance of your site, but can easily break your code leaving you with an unusable mess.
 Be careful, back up often, and test thoroughly.

 404 to 301.
 If you’ve ever deleted old posts (which you should do!) and are too lazy to manually add 301 redirects, this plugin is for you.
 It detects a 404 response on a broken page and sends the user to your homepage instead.
 This isn’t the most perfect way to do things, you should be sending people to relevant content, but it’s better than nothing.